 Choosing a major and career can feel overwhelming.
-The following steps are meant to help you from your first year until graduation.
+The following suggestions are meant to help you from your first year until graduation.
 Although these are presented as steps, we encourage you to begin where you need to.
 Keep in mind that these steps are all connected to the “bigger picture” when it comes to deciding on a major and career.
 No matter where you start (or where you are stuck!), our career services staff is here to help support you throughout the process.

 Gaining an understanding of your “sense of self” and how it relates to your career journey is extremely important.
 Understanding and reflecting on your “sense of self” can help you make confident decisions such as deciding on a major or a career path.
 However, identity is complex with multiple parts that all influence each other.
 In order to begin understanding your own identity or “sense of self,” reflect on the questions below.
-Always remember, our career counselors are here to engage in conversations with you on your own “sense of self” and how it might apply to your major and career journey:
+Always remember, our career counselors are here to engage in conversations with you on your own “sense of self” and how it might apply to your major and career journey.

 You have unique values, skills and strengths.
 Identify where they come from and how they play a role in exploring majors and careers.
 Also reflect on how they influence your “sense of self.”
 Understanding your values and skills can also help you in several other ways, including writing a resume and cover letter, interviewing and exploring and preparing for graduate school.